-Mindfulness is one tool that busy New York City seniors can train themselves to practice and use in order to face the many obstacles they may face from day-to-day.
-With or without a specific meditation practice, it can be defined as a focus on the present, viewed without negativity but with curiosity and a willingness to acknowledge what is.All that is required for practice is a few moments to stop and breathe in order to connect to our experience.
+Mindfulness is one tool that busy New York City seniors can train themselves to practice and use to face the many obstacles they may face daily.
+With or without a specific meditation practice, it can be defined as a focus on the present, viewed without negativity but with curiosity and a willingness to acknowledge what is; all that is required for practice is a few moments to stop and breathe in order to connect to our experience.

 Meditation certainly is not the only way to bring mindfulness into your daily life!
-The feelings you experience while walking and enjoying a forest path, or an immersion into a beloved hobby like painting or writing can help you to focus on the present instead of worrying about the past or future.
+The feelings you experience while walking and enjoying a forest path or an immersion in a beloved hobby like painting or writing can help you to focus on the present instead of worrying about the past or future.

 One of the foremost proponents of mindfulness meditation has said: